 Learn how Country Ridge Stables in Mundelein, IL is saving $3,100 per year on their electric bill while creating a safer, more well-lit environment for their workers and horses.

 McDonald's in Arlington Heights Case Study

 Find out how a McDonald's franchise owner in Arlington Heights, IL manages to save $13,424 per year on his energy bills while creating a more welcoming environment for his customers.

 Powering Superdawg with new LED Lighting

-SuperDawg re-establishes it's emblematic color and reduces its fixed electricity costs by upgrading its lighting by participating in the ComEd Energy Efficiency Program.
+SuperDawg re-establishes its emblematic color and reduces its fixed electricity costs by upgrading its lighting through the ComEd Energy Efficiency Program.